 · Our focus of studies will further extend the use of mouse models to study normal & malignant gastrointestinal tissues development as well as the intestinal epithelial stem cell biology.
 Our aim is to use these insights:

-· to develop strategies that would allow expansion of adult stem cells in vitro and obtain insights into development and the pathological events that lead to the cancer of the gut.
+· to develop strategies that would allow expansion of adult stem cells in vitro and obtain insights into the development and the pathological events that lead to the cancer of the gut.

-· to understand the molecular mechanism of the links between signalling, transcription and diseases that controls the nature of stem cell and their progenitor lineage compartments and the nature of a "stem cell niche".
+· to understand the molecular mechanism of the links between signalling, transcription and diseases that control the nature of stem cell and their progenitor lineage compartments and the nature of a "stem cell niche".

 IBRAHIM, E.E., BABAEI-JADIDI, R., SAADEDDIN, A., SPENCER-DENE, B., HOSSAINI, S., ABUZINADAH, M., LI, N., FADHIL, W., ILYAS, M., BONNET, D. and NATERI, A.S., 2012.
 Embryonic NANOG activity defines colorectal cancer stem cells and modulates through AP1- and TCF-dependent mechanisms Stem Cells.
 30(10), 2076-2087

 BABAEI-JADIDI, R., LI, N., SAADEDDIN, A., SPENCER-DENE, B., JANDKE, A., MUHAMMAD, B., IBRAHIM, E.E., MURALEEDHARAN, R., ABUZINADAH, M., DAVIS, H., LEWIS, A., WATSON, S., BEHRENS, A., TOMLINSON, I. and NATERI, A.S., 2011.
 FBXW7 influences murine intestinal homeostasis and cancer, targeting Notch, Jun, and DEK for degradation Journal of Experimental Medicine.
 208(2), 295-312